cohesity/cohesity-powershell-module/docs/cmdlets-reference/remove-cohesityuser.md

 # Remove-CohesityUser

 ## SYNOPSIS
-Creates a new Cohesity User.
+Removes a Cohesity User.

 ## SYNTAX

 ```
-New-CohesityUser -Name <string> -Domain <string>
+Remove-CohesityUser [-Name] <String> [[-Domain] <String>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
+If the Cohesity user was created for an Active Directory user, the referenced principal user on the Active Directory domain is NOT deleted.
-Removes the Cohesity User
+Only the user on the Cohesity Cluster is deleted.
+Returns Success if the specified user is deleted.

 ## EXAMPLES